wellsst/circuitshuffle/README.md

 * Minimise the amount of time spent in prolonged sitting.
 * Break up long periods of sitting as often as possible.

+Today (according to Dr Axe) the ability to perform 41 burpees in one minute is deemed ‘excellent’, while ‘only’ managing 27 constitutes a ’poor’ fitness level.
+ Which likely means that you’ve got work to do.

 ## Future features

 * Slider to bias legs/arms/core?